 The pygmy hippopotamus (Choeropsis liberiensis / Hexaprotodon liberiensis)

-While the common hippo has been known to Europeans since ancient times, the pygmy hippo was not known apart from its range of distribution (West Africa) until 19th century.
+While the common hippo has been known to Europeans since ancient times, the pygmy hippo was not known apart from its range of distribution (West Africa) until the 19th century.
 Even in West African countries, people used to know very little about this animal because of its nocturnal lifestyle and foraging in dense forests.
 In Liberia, for example, people called it the water cow.
 How do smaller cousins of huge common hippopotamus cope today?

 - Phylum: Chordate

 - Order: even-toed ungulates

 - Family: Hippopotamidae

 - Genus: Choeropsis

 It is supposed that the separate species of the pygmy hippopotamus used to live Nigeria until 20th century but its existence is still questioned.
 The Nigerian subspecies was not observed at wild or captured.
 All research and species observed are hippopotamus from Liberia living in the zoo there.
 The Nigerian subspecies was classified as Choeropsis liberiensis heslopi.
 Probably, it used to stay in the Niger River Delta, mainly close to Port Harcourt.
 Everything points that the heslopi subspecies is contemporary extinct.